 The Virtualized Data Center

 This diagram represents the virtual infrastructure discussed above.
 It shows three VMware vSphere servers with shared storage supporting 12 virtual machines.
-We explained that the hardware and software supporting the virtual environment costs approximately $10,000 less than 12 physical servers handling the same workload.
+We explained that the hardware and software keeping the virtual environment costs approximately $10,000 less than 12 physical servers handling the same workload.

 First of all, we need to mention the additional savings in the data center directly related to virtualization.
 Depending on who you listen to (and where your data center is located), it costs between $400 and $1,800 per year to operate a physical server in the data center (considering HVAC, power, rent, etc.).
 In the example above, this Bank would save between $3,200 and $14,400 per year in operating costs.
-Over three years, this would obviously amount to a significant (OPEX) savings.
+Over three years, this would amount to a significant (OPEX) savings.